cashapp/backfila/client-sqldelight/README.md

 # client-sqldelight

 Backfila client backend implementation for the SQLDelight ORM.
+It consists of two parts.
+This client which manages the backfills in your service and `client-sqldelight-gradle-plugin` that helps you generate the queries that the client needs.

-We think this might involve two parts.
-One part here that uses some kind of interface to point out the queries that we need to do the backfill and a part in sqldelight that makes it harder to screw up the queries.
-Something along the lines of templates might be good?
-OR perhaps guardrails?
+If you end up using this client directly without the plugin you will need to be abundantly cautious to ensure that the queries collaborate correctly.

-SqlDelight has the idea of plugins so we could create a plugin that enforces guardrails.
+See `client-sqldelight-test` for examples.